 Earth is strongest during transitional phases of the seasons.

-When we look for supportive seasons, we look at the earthly branch on the month pillar.
+When we look for supportive seasons with reference to the self-element, we look at the earthly branch on the month pillar.

 The table below indicates the supportive seasons represented by the monthly branch with reference to the day master.